The National Trust and Ecclesiastical Insurance Inc. are pleased to congratulate the 2019 Ecclesiastical Insurance Cornerstone Award recipients:

 Structural Engineers: Gerry Zegerius, Heritage Structural Engineer, Tacoma Engineers Inc.; and Andrew Dionne, Engineer, WSP

-Additional Key Players: Slobodanka Lekics, Manager of Building Construction, City of Cambridge
+Additional Key Players: Slobodanka Lekic, Manager of Building Design & Construction, City of Cambridge

 Until 2012, Cambridge’s 1885 masonry post office, listed as a National Historic Site and located on the bank of the Grand river, was in serious disrepair.
 The community in Cambridge saw this as an opportunity to preserve a historic building while creating new social infrastructure.
 A collaboration between the City of Cambridge and Idea Exchange, the project involved wrapping a 9,000-square-foot transparent pavilion around two sides of the the old structure, while sensitively rehabilitating the original building.
 Today, the building, now called The Old Post Office and Idea Exchange, houses Canada’s first “bookless” library.